 So, if Max and Sue sell both their home and investment property and repay the respective loans, they’ll have total equity of $245,000 and $90,000.
 If they add $50,000 of their cash, they will have a deposit of $385,000 to purchase a unit.
 If they purchase at around $600,000 as they hope, then they will have a loan of approximately $215,000.
 They will look to reduce this loan as quickly as possible over their remaining working life.

 Following those transactions, Max and Sue’s financial position has changed.
 While their assets have reduced so too have their borrowings and they have maintained a net surplus position of $1,210,000.
-When we are retirement planning though what interests us most, are those assets that will generate an income for us.
-Now a house, a car, and our personal effects aren’t going to do that, so essentially the income producing assets that Max and Sue have are their shares and superannuation.
+When we are retirement planning though what interests us most are those assets that will generate an income for us.
+Now a house, a car, and our personal effects aren’t going to do that for us, so essentially the income producing assets that Max and Sue have are their shares and superannuation.

 Is that enough though?
-Earlier we calculated that to generate enough income for a comfortable lifestyle there needed to be $887,200 invested and earning a return of 7%.
+Earlier we calculated that to generate enough income for a comfortable lifestyle there needed to be $995,585 invested and earning a return of 7% if they wish to maintain their capital.
 How much do Max and Sue have?
-Their cash, shares, and super total $660,000 leaving a shortfall or gap of $227,200.
+Their cash shares and super total $660,000 leaving a shortfall or gap of $335,585.
 Plus, they need to ensure that they have repaid all their debts in full – a total of $230,000.

 Remember too though that this figure will increase annually with inflation and returns on investments will vary so this figure is an indication only.
-But now that Max and Sue know what their goals are, they can set about implementing actions to reach those goals over the next 10 years.
-You can use this same process to identify the gap in your retirement funds too.
+Now that Max and Sue know what their goals are they can set about implementing actions to reach those goals over the next 10 years or so.
+You can use this same process to identify the gap in your retirement funding too.

 Let’s say I take $100 out of my pre-tax pay and contribute that to my super.
 After it’s taxed at the super rate of 15% that will add $85 to my super.
 If on the other hand, I left that $100 in my pay, it would be taxed at my marginal rate, let’s say that’s 37%, meaning that I would only have $63 in my hand from that $100.
 So, by salary sacrificing you are adding more to your super investments and reducing your taxable income.

 In some situations where a spouse may have low income and super contributions, you can make contributions on their behalf which triggers a tax offset.
-Check the information available on the ATO website or talk to your accountant about whether this may apply to your situation.
+Check the information available on the ATO website or talk to your accountant or financial adviser about whether this may apply to your situation.

 Thank you for watching our video on Planning your finances for retirement.
-I trust you found the information helpful and I encourage you to check out the other resources on the Davidson Institute website to help build your financial confidence.
+I trust you found the information helpful, and I encourage you to check out the other resources on the Davidson Institute website to help build your financial confidence.
+Bye for now.